“Where there is power, there is resistance.” ― Michel Foucault

 Usually in the spring, I sometimes dip my toe back in the dating pool, as couples resurface, out and about in public.
 Some days (and nights), I yearn for a companion, a special someone, that person who knows me well and still sticks around, someone who I can dress up for, dress down for, and undress.

 I’ve written about my crushes, Crush(ed), attended dating workshops, joined an online dating site (and quickly opted out).
-Once, I was fixed up on a blind date by a therapist (who knew that they doubled as matchmakers?!).
+Once, I was fixed up on a blind date by a therapist (not mine, who knew that they doubled as matchmakers?!).
 I’ve even been on a couple of dates with people I liked and in a couple of cases grown to love like family, and yet I’ve defaulted to the familiar, the manageability of a single life.
 I’ve imagined my next girlfriend, wrote and dedicated a poem to her, Valentine to My Unknown Lover and for this blog wrote a series of imaginary conversations, Conversations w/My Next Girlfriend.
 I’ve written reviews, poetry, and prose about romantic comedies Rom Com Love Bomb, and my experience in the Lesbian Dating Workshops (yes, I took two, the second a refresher course, LOL), It’s Never Too Late (to Learn How to Date).

 I fear change.